I. Introduction

 3. Historical Data & Structural Stress

-Hurricane Andrew (1992) unleashed 165 mph gusts in Hurricane Belt regions, causing catastrophic failures in homes built to lower wind speeds.
+Hurricane Andrew (1992) struck with 165 mph sustained winds in southern Miami-Dade, causing catastrophic failures in homes built to lower wind speeds.
 Subsequent studies revealed pressure differentials across roof decks and walls that exceeded non-HVHZ connections by 20-30%.

 4. Pressure Differentials